uo-ec607/lectures/08-regression/08-regression.md

 ![](08-regression_files/figure-html/smooth-1.png)<!-- -->

-For further reference, I highly encourage you to look over Chapter 6 of Kieran Healy's [*Data Visualization: A Practical Guide*](https://socviz.co/modeling.html#plot-marginal-effects).
+For further reference on data visualization with models, I highly encourage you to look over Chapter 6 of Kieran Healy's [*Data Visualization: A Practical Guide*](https://socviz.co/modeling.html).
 You will not only learn how to produce beautiful and effective model visualizations, but also pick up a variety of technical tips.
-You may want to pay particular attention attention to the section on [generating and plotting predictions](https://socviz.co/modeling.html#generate-predictions-to-graph), since that will form part of your next assignment.
+I recommend that you pay particular attention attention to the section on [generating and plotting predictions](https://socviz.co/modeling.html#generate-predictions-to-graph), since that will form part of your next assignment.

 ## Further resources